hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 The nodes do not have a sizeable local disk.

-Vaughan also contains 2 node types for GPU computing: 1 node with four NVIDIA (Tesla) Ampere A100 GPU compute cards and 2 nodes equipped with two AMD Instinct (Arcturus) MI100 GPU compute cards.
+Vaughan also contains 2 node types for GPU computing: 1 node with four NVIDIA Ampere A100 GPU compute cards and 2 nodes equipped with two AMD Instinct (Arcturus) MI100 GPU compute cards.

 Access restrictions